DanielleInkster/FindForeignFeatures/README.md

 # FindForeignFeatures

-An application used to recommend tv programmes and films in languages other than English based on English programs that the user enjoys.
+An application used to recommend tv programmes and films in languages other than English based on English features that the user enjoys.

 <div align="center"><img src="./src/Images/3F.gif" alt="Gif of FindForeign Features site in use" width="300px" height="400px"></div>